-A Study of Pakistani Norwegian Families after Genetic Counseling
+A Study of Pakistani Norwegian Families after Genetic Counseling (completed)

 This study is a part of the study “Measuring the patient empowerment in clinical genetics” conducted as a collaboration between Oslo University Hospital and Oslo and Akershus University College of Applied Science.